 Northwest Indiana Unnecessary Surgery Attorneys

 Patients want to trust their doctors when they recommend surgery over other remedies for illness or disease.
-However, studies by the National Institutes of Health show that up to 30% of certain surgeries may be unnecessary, especially when considering that alternative treatments may exist.
+However, the National Institutes of Health studies show that up to 30% of certain surgeries may be unnecessary, especially when considering that alternative treatments may exist.

-- Doctor does not understand alternative treatment methods
+- The doctor does not understand alternative treatment methods.

-- Patient is not told about alternative treatments
+- The patient is not told about alternative treatments.

 - Misdiagnosis of a patient’s injury or illness

-- Hospital group recommends surgery due to increased billing cost
+- The hospital group recommends surgery due to increased billing cost.

 At Theodoros & Rooth, P.C., we are committed to representing patients who have suffered as a result of unnecessary surgeries.
 With more than a century’s worth of collective experience, our attorneys have the know-how and skill needed to effectively represent patients’ rights and interests across Northwest Indiana.
-No matter how or why your medical provider conducted unnecessary surgery on you, we want to be the legal team that seeks justice on your behalf.
+No matter how or why your medical provider conducted unnecessary surgery on you, we want to help you seek justice on your behalf.

 Our Northwest Indiana unnecessary operations lawyers have heard from clients who have had the following unnecessary surgeries and more: